What is the LD4all chat?

 /silence +nick will block private messages from that user

 Please don’t hesitate to contact a moderator if something is unclear, or something feels wrong.
 The moderators can be recognised in chat by a @, & or ~ sign next to their nicks in the list.
-If you have trouble logging on to chat, please post in the helpdesk.
+There is also a topic in the helpdesk about logging on to chat.

 The LD4all moderators and the Chat4All staff can’t view private messages, or other channels than the ones they are in.
 Anyone can, however, log and save conversations.
 Please don’t post chat logs without asking everybody in them for permission.